 The chapel car ministry was the result of the vision and commitment of Dr. Wayland Hoyt, and Mr. Boston Smith, Sunday School Missionary for Minnesota.

 Rev. & Mrs. E.R.
 Hermiston 1915-1924

 Rev. & Mrs. A.C.
 Blinzinger 1924-1943

 Rev. & Mrs. Howard Parry 1943-1946

 Location.
-43° 48.93′ N, 89° 0.732′ W. Marker is near Green Lake, Wisconsin, in Green Lake County.
-Marker is on Lawson Drive 0.1 miles west Touch for map.
+Touch for map.
 The marker is on the grounds of the Green Lake Conference Center, also known as the American Baptist Assembly, at W2511 State Highway 23.
 Marker is in this post office area: Green Lake WI 54941, United States of America.
+Touch for directions.